csmbrad/final-project/README.md

 ### Server
 Brad Cosma & Noah Olson

+Our server handles all interaction with the database, Github authentication, user sessions, and sockets to notify clients when they recieve a message.
+Additionally, our server looks at the IP of the user and pulls their country flag from it.

 ### Database
 Brad Cosma & Noah Olson

+Our database stores information for drawings and users.
+We have functions to add and update data, and queries to get user data by username and drawings by artist and receiver.

 ### Drawing Application
 Jake Pelrah & Patrick Houlihan